Concerns ease over pulled licence | The Western Producer

 Globeways is the parent company that purchased inventory from its subsidiaries and sold it domestically and abroad.
 It got beans from Global Grain and lentils and soybeans from the Canpulse plant in Kindersley, Sask.

-The licences were pulled after Global Grain filed its Sept.
+The licences were pulled after Global Grains filed its Sept.
 30 liability report revealing that it owed farmers $6.91 million against an insurance policy of $1.25 million to secure those liabilities.

 Since that time, the company has returned most of its grain inventory, substantially reducing its obligation to farmers.